bergesinstitute/graf-method/book-3-unit-6.md

 Podemos formar el futuro conjugando el verbo *ir* en presente.
 Es similar a la forma *going to* en inglés.
 Podemos usar esta forma para cualquier tipo de futuro.

-> In English: We can form the future tense by conjugating the verb *ir* in the present tense.
+💂 We can form the future tense by conjugating the verb *ir* in the present tense.
 It is similar to the form *going to* in English.
 We can use this form for any type of future.